slimtoolkit/slim/README.md

 ## CURRENT STATE

-It works pretty well with the sample Node.js, Python (2 and 3), Ruby and Java images (built from `examples/apps`).
+It works pretty well with the sample Node.js, Python (2 and 3), Ruby, Java and Golang images (built from `examples/apps`).
 More testing needs to be done to see how it works with other images.
 Rails/unicorn app images are not fully supported yet (WIP).

 Sample images (built with the standard Ubuntu 14.04 base image):